rajashekarcs2023/langchain-asi-integration/README.md

   <img src="https://img.shields.io/badge/Status-Alpha-orange" alt="Status">
 </p>

+## What is langchain-asi?

-This package provides seamless integration between [LangChain](https://www.langchain.com/) and the ASI1 API, allowing you to leverage ASI1's powerful language models with LangChain's extensive ecosystem of tools and abstractions.
+This package provides seamless integration between [LangChain](https://www.langchain.com/) and the [ASI AI](https://asi.ai) platform, allowing you to leverage ASI1's powerful language models with LangChain's extensive ecosystem of tools and abstractions.

+With langchain-asi, you can:

+- Use ASI1 models (like asi1-mini) as drop-in replacements for other LLMs in your LangChain applications
+- Build complex chains and agents with ASI1 models
+- Create structured outputs with validation
+- Integrate with LangGraph for multi-agent workflows
+- Stream responses for better user experience
+- Use tool calling capabilities

 ## 📋 Table of Contents